How to Use Your Product Information to Make New Content

 Do you sell a product that requires assembly or usage instructions?
 An illustrated step-by-step version of instructions can be used on social media, on your website, or as part of your sales process.

 If you sell a service, consider creating graphics to explain one or more of your processes.
-For example, BoxCrush gives every new client a guide that illustrates how to submit a support ticket.
+For example, BoxCrush gives every new client a guide that illustrates how to use our project management platform, and how to create a support task.

 How-To/Tutorial